Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 The elevator only gets you to the base of the mountain.
 There is a lot of climbing to do afterward that can’t be avoided if you want to fully explore the mountain.

-The following is a collection of photos taken when I got off the elevator at the Marble Mountains and began wandering around.
+The following is a collection of photos taken from recent trips to the Marble Mountains.
 There is no set path or time limit.
+You can wander freely around the top of the mountain.

 As soon as you get off the elevator, you’ll immediately notice you already have great views in two directions.
 This is just the beginning, as you can climb much higher in some areas.